 Plague is a bacterial infection caused by Yersinia pestis which is transmitted by the rodent flea.
-Although the rodent flea, Xenopsylla cheopis, transmits the disease, the flea is found not only on rats, prairie dogs, rock squirrels, and other rodents, but on cats, dogs, and rabbits as well.
+Although the rodent flea, Xenopsylla cheopis, transmits the disease, the flea is found not only on rats, prairie dogs, rock squirrels, and other rodents, but on dogs, cats, and rabbits as well.
 These domestic animals could carry infected fleas into the home.
-Cats and dogs can become infected through the bite of infected fleas or eating a rodent, rabbit, or other animal carrying infected fleas.
+Dogs and cats can become infected through the bite of infected fleas or eating a rodent, rabbit, or other animal carrying infected fleas.
 The fleas can remain infectious (capable of transmitting the disease) for months.
 Plague occurs in multiple places in the world including the western third of the United States.
 Approximately 13 cases are reported in the United States per year.

 What are the symptoms of plague?